skordal/wagtail/README.md

 Wagtail currently has a working *memory manager* and *page allocator*.
 Though inefficient, the memory manager allows the kernel to use _new_ and _delete_ like normal C++ applications.

-A device manager is also being written, and will be a part in a system for handling devices like UNIX, with files corresponding to devices.